esphome/esphome-docs/cookbook/iwoole_rgbw_table_lamp.rst

     According to `blakadder.com <https://templates.blakadder.com/iwoole_table_lamp.html>`__ recent versions of this device can't be flashed via this method anymore.

-The first device I bought was flashable via tuya-convert.
+The first device I bought could be flashed using tuya-convert.
 However, I still wanted to try and flash it via serial to see if it was possible.
 I messed this up and had to buy a new unit.
-This new unit could not be flashed using tuya-convert.
+This new unit could not be flashed using Tuya-convert.
-Unfortunately it looks like new devices are being shipped with new firmware pre-loaded.
+Unfortunately it looks like new devices are being shipped with new firmware preloaded.
 If the device has older firmware but is connected to the tuya smart app, it might upgrade and lose it's ability to be flashed.

-For instructions on how to actually flash using `tuya-convert <https://github.com/ct-Open-Source/tuya-convert>`__ please see the linked GitHub page.
+For instructions on how to actually flash using `Tuya-convert <https://github.com/ct-Open-Source/tuya-convert>`__ please see the linked GitHub page.

 To get this device into flashing mode, from off, switch it on-off-on-off-on.
-Load the Tasmota binary when prompted, and you can upload the esphome firmware from there.
+Load the Tasmota binary when prompted, and you can upload the ESPHome firmware from there.

 3.2 Serial connection
 ---------------------